dbharbin/streaming-radio/README.md

 # Next Steps
 If you got this far, congratulations!
-You are streaming radio over your home network, and with minor modifications, even over the internet!
+You're streaming radio over your home network, and with minor modifications, even over the internet!
 This section lists some possible follow-on extensions to the project that could be fun.

 * Build and use a gstreamer pipeline instead of VLC to convert the output of Gqrx into an IceCast source stream.
 I've given it a try, but unsuccessful to date.
-Ping me if you want my gstreamer pipelines I have attempted.
+Ping me if you want to discuss the gstreamer pipelines I have attempted.
 * Use other SDR's instead of Gqrx.
 * Test with some different SDR Dongles other than the one used here.
 * Build Gqrx from source and redo the demo.
 This would be the first step in investigating ways to do some performance improvements.
-* Use more elaborate and advances antennas to improve reception.
+* Experiment with Antennas antennas to improve reception.
 * Create a scanner.
 Some starting code can be found for this in the community.
 * Punch through your firewall and stream to the internet.
 * Build your DragonBoard 820c from source.
-Also could build and Open Embedded (OE) image and repeat the demo.
 * Integrate the SDR into a bigger IVI demo on AGL
 * others?